 Tim Rubel (Artistic Director) is a San Francisco and Texas-based dance artist.
 He received his M.F.A. in Dance/Experimental Choreography from the University of California, Riverside.
 He has been on the dance faculties of several institutions including San Francisco State University, Mt.
 San Jacinto College, Alonzo King LINES Ballet and Dance Center and the Beijing Dance Festival in China.
 He is currently an Assistant Professor of Dance at Texas A&M International University in Laredo, Texas.
 His professional dance performance credits have included work with Fusionworks Dance Company in Providence, Rhode Island, Windhover Dance Company in Rockport, Massachusetts, the Oregon Shakespeare Festival in Ashland, Oregon, and in San Francisco with the David Herrera Performance Company, Leonora Lee Dance and Epiphany Dance Theatre to name a few.
-Additionally, his choreography has received support from the Zellerbach Family Foundation, The Goethe Institut, the Checkpoint Charlie Foundation and has been presented on both U.S. coasts and abroad.
+Additionally, his choreography has received support from the Zellerbach Family Foundation, Texas A&M International University, The Goethe Institut, the Checkpoint Charlie Foundation and has been presented on both U.S. coasts and abroad.
 In 2013 he became the first ever Artist-in-Residence at the Harvey Milk Center for the Arts, where Tim Rubel Human Shakes developed their evening-length work, Here and Then.
 His 2018 work ALIEN, in collaboration with Elisabeth Kindler-Abali of Germany, premiered in San Francisco and had subsequent performances at the Pfefferberg Theater in Berlin.

 David Molina (Composer) is an award winning composer, musician, sound artist, sound designer, and studio/live sound engineer.
 He has created music and sound design for theatre, dance, film and video, multimedia installation, performance art, and radio for over 18 years.
 He also has been performing and writing all types of music in various bands or ensembles through out his life.
 Molina presented his first Gallery solo exhibit Transience: The Work of David Molina, at Asterisk Gallery SF (2013).
 It featured several instruments built by Molina, including Rusting Souls a restored and modified Cimbalom, as well as A Dividing Line: American Ashes, a 14 channel speaker installation about immigration, xenophobia, the Mexican/U.S.A. border, and the lives that cross it, claim to protect it, or are separated by it.
 For further information see: drmsound.com